 Alley Spring and Mill Trail, Ozark National Scenic Riverway

 1.4 Mile Loop

 Eminence, Missouri is filled with beautiful blue natural springs.
-I usually see three of them in a day, but Alley Spring is a must see.
-Not only is the hike beautiful, but they have also kept up the original grain mill that was originally built at this spring.
+I usually see three of them in a day, but Alley Spring is a must-see.
+Not only is the hike beautiful, but they have also kept up the original grain mill that was originally built this spring.